graciebraelyn/Portfolio/README.md

-# Portfolio
-Hi, my name is Gracie Inman.
+# Hi, my name is Gracie Inman.
 This repository contains my portfolio of projects that show my knowledge of data science concepts.

 1. Winning the Lottery